ReneeErnst/end-to-end-model-test-gcp/README.md

 that I can access the project in other ways (for example listing ai platform jobs), and I was able to create the model via the console without issue.

-### Add model prediction package to model as a version - requires gcloud beta
+### Add model prediction package to model as a version

 #### Command for submitting model version
 ```